Aloe Vera

 —INTRIGUING POSSIBILITIES—

-In laboratory tests, one chemical (aloe-emodin) in aloe has shown promise against leukemia, but the National Institute say experimental preparations are still toxic to give to leukemia sufferers.
+In laboratory tests, one chemical (aloe-emodin) in aloe has shown promise against leukemia, but the National Cancer Institute say experimental preparations are still toxic to give to leukemia sufferers.
 However, aloe has been used externally in folk medicine as a treatment for skin cancer.
 There are no studies to confirm aloe's effectiveness against skin cancer.

 —Nutrient Source—